-Without the threat of Voldemort looming in the distance, it seemed that she and Ron were no longer compelled to be glued at the hip.
-They'd drifted apart slowly, like the tide going out.
-Finally, the previous day, before the start of term, they'd agreed to remain friends only.
-No hard feelings, nothing lost; Hermione was relieved.
+Without the threat of Voldemort looming in the distance, it seemed she and Ron were no longer compelled to be glued at the hip.
+They had drifted apart slowly, like the tide going out.
+Despite that such a thing had been perfectly obvious to both of them, it had only been on the previous day, right before the start of term, that they agreed to remain friends only.
+There were no hard feelings, nothing lost.
+Hermione's relief was palpable, even now.

-The carriage came to a stop in front of the castle and Hermione felt excitement began to bubble up within her.
+As the carriage came to a stop in front of the castle, she felt excitement begin to bubble up within her.

 "D'you suppose it's all fixed up?"
 Ron wondered, goggling at the castle, which looked much the same as it always had.

-"Guess we'll find out soon enough," Ginny answered him, taking Harry's hand in hers as the foursome walked up to the enormous front doors of the school with the other returning students.
+"Guess we'll find out soon enough," Ginny answered.
+She took Harry's hand in hers as the foursome walked up to the enormous front doors of the school with the other returning students.

 "Look, there's Gryffindor Tower!"
 Hermione pointed, indicating the familiar structure protruding from the seventh floor in the distance.
-A warm light was glowing from the windows in welcome.
-She felt tears well up in her eyes; she had worried she'd never be back.
+A warm light was glowing from the windows in welcome and she felt tears well up in her eyes.
+She had worried she would never be back.

 "Harry, look," Ginny said quietly, interrupting Ron's complaint.
-She nodded in the far direction where they'd come from the carriages.
+She nodded toward where some of the other students were still disembarking from the carriages.
 "Malfoy."

-"Hey Harry!
-Ron, Hermione, Ginny…" Neville said breathlessly, catching up to them.
+"Hey, Harry!
+Ron, Hermione, Ginny…" Neville greeted breathlessly, catching up to them.

 "Feels weird, doesn't it?
 Coming back?"
 Neville ruminated as he chewed on the inside of his cheek.

-"Well we've got to finish our education somehow," Hermione replied, her calm voice not betraying the excitement she really felt.
-"They're not really counting last year for anyone."
+"We've got to finish our education somehow," Hermione replied, her calm voice not betraying the excitement she really felt.
+"They're not really counting last year, for anyone."

-"As long as there's treacle tart, I couldn't care less," Ron groaned, clutching his stomach.
+"As long as they have steak and kidney pie, I couldn't care less," Ron groaned, clutching his stomach.

-The six friends laughed as they entered the familiar Great Hall, filing over to the Gryffindor table, with the exception of Luna, who made herself comfortable at the Ravenclaw one.
+Laughing as they entered the familiar Great Hall, the five friends filed over to the Gryffindor table, while Luna made herself comfortable at the Ravenclaw one.
 They rekindled old friendships.
-Ron and Hermione were particularly popular but everywhere Harry seemed to go, genuine applause briefly erupted.
+Ron and Hermione were particularly popular, but everywhere Harry went, genuine applause erupted.

-Once the Hall was settled, the new Headmistress McGonagall got to her feet and stood at the podium the late Headmaster Dumbledore had always spoken from.
-With her reputation for being severe but fair, the Hall soon became quiet without McGonagall even murmuring a word.
+Once the hall was settled, the newly appointed Headmistress McGonagall got to her feet and stood at the center podium.
+With her reputation for being severe but fair, the hall soon became quiet without McGonagall even murmuring a word.

-"It is with unaffected pleasure that I welcome you all back to Hogwarts this year," she began, her usual stern expression on her lips but with a smile twitching at the corners.
+"It is with unaffected pleasure that I welcome you all back to Hogwarts this year," she began.
+Her usual stern expression was colored with a smile that twitched at the corners of her lips.
 "You will find a great many changes in place.
-Professors Slughorn, Flitwick, and Sprout will continue as Heads of Slytherin, Ravenclaw, and Hufflepuff houses respectively, and Professor Sinistra will be taking over as Head of Gryffindor House in my stead."
+Professors Slughorn, Flitwick, and Sprout will continue as Heads of Slytherin, Ravenclaw, and Hufflepuff houses respectively, while Professor Sinistra will be taking over as Head of Gryffindor in my stead."

 Polite applause greeted this statement.
-Many of the younger students remained silent and – Hermione noticed – were looking around the Great Hall as if they were taking in all possible means of escaping an imminent attacker.
-Considering the horrific events of the previous year, she couldn't really blame them.
-The younger students looked grim rather than excited at the start of term.
+Many of the younger students remained silent, looking grim rather than excited at the start of term.
+Hermione noticed many of them searching the Great Hall as if they were taking in all possible means of escaping an imminent attacker.
+Considering the horrific events of the previous year, she could not really blame them.
 The Slytherin table was all but silent, and those seated there kept their heads down.